 “We need to see women tackle these challenging powerful, meaty and complex male characters”

 Why exactly?
 Once again, I see this in terms of opportunity of equality.
 Completely.
 This means that we will get the best society, and that this wonderful cultural form of artistic creativity is open to all.
 The presentation / the telling of the story will be done by all.
 But I wonder if this also means that sometimes the outcome will not necessarily be the best production.
-I refer you here to my review of the Globe production.
 I suppose it depends on what we mean by ‘best’.
 And what is relevant.
 And what the story is.
-I find I’m slipping back into doubt mode all the time.
+I find I’m slipping into doubt mode.

 What would Shakespeare make of this?

 I really can’t speak for the Bard, but in my opinion, I think he might have a bit of a chuckle at the tendency of progressive, socially inclusive theatre makers (who in many ways I back to the hilt), to think that Shakespeare was perfect.
 All things to all men and women.
 A feminist.
 An anti-racist.
 A BAME champion.
 Not necessarily!
 We have seen from Othello, Merchant of Venice, Titus Andronicus and The Taming of the Shrew that Shakespeare’s attitudes and intents are open to interpretation.